 First Alert Weather Day next Tuesday due to widespread, impactful rain

-Wednesday looks drier, besides the chance for some leftover precipitation lingering in the mountains early that morning before sunshine returns for all into Thanksgiving.
+Wednesday looks drier, besides the chance for some leftover precipitation lingering in the mountains early in the morning before sunshine returns for all into Thanksgiving.
+Thanksgiving looks cold with morning lows in the 20s and 30s and highs in the low to mid 50s, but plenty of sunshine.

 Copyright 2023 WHNS.
 All rights reserved.